Most recently, Palonen has been working on large and smaller sets of social media data Twitter for the analysis of the pandemic (

 Recent publications:

-Olena explores discursive construction of war in French political discourse: case of the Russo-Ukrainian war.
+Olena explores the discursive construction of war in French political discourse, focusing on the case of the Russo-Ukrainian war.
 The research examines how French politicians (Valérie Pécresse, Éric Zemmour, Marine Le Pen, Emmanuel Macron, and Jean-Luc Mélenchon) utilized the Russo-Ukrainian war within their Twitter discourse during the 2022 French Presidential Elections.
 Using Critical Discourse Analysis, the study investigates manipulation strategies, social actor construction, and rhetorical tropes.
 This research combines linguistics, social sciences, and political studies, contributing to a deeper understanding of digital media's role in political discourse.

 Recent publications: